sebinsua/resume/sebinsua-resume.md

 - Designed and lead the creation of a back-end system to support a sport game as well as recruiting developers for my team.
 - The system was decomposed into multiple services and stored data in Cassandra.
 I created a service which would automatically generate a series of questions from a stream of data and a template, a real-time market-outcome resolution service that would automatically resolve a series of previously generated questions depending on a simple DSL and a stream of real-life data, and a service that could have data pushed to or pulled from it and parse this data into a common format before feeding it into a message queue for deeper processing.
 - Setup a continuous integration system using Jenkins, and used Puppet to automate deployment of some of the services to AWS.
-Later on third-party data issues were reported to stakeholders and dealt with through design chances relating to logging and testing the data quality.

 ##### **[Saffron Digital](http://saffrondigital.com/)** *London, United Kingdom*
 ###### **Team Lead** *Oct '10 – Oct '12*

 *Saffron Digital is the global, market-leading provider of connected device video, DRM, advertising and platform services.
 Saffron Digital was acquired by HTC in 2011.*

-- Project leader and architect of the HTC Watch project in which I lead a team of five developers.
-Due to my early work on internationalisation and implementation of multiple payment services we were able to run this globally in close to 20 countries.
-Later on the project became a baseline for future web services for other clients.
+- Architect on the HTC Watch project in which I later lead a team of five developers.
+Due to my early work on internationalisation and implementation of multiple payment services we were able to scale this up to 20 countries.
 - Significant input in re-engineering development process as we moved from being a startup to a larger company.
 For example: an engineer empowering company culture; Git instead of SVN; continuous integration; modern deployment tools; etc.
 - Architecture and development of a new platform based on understandings gleaned from previous services.
 Worked on service to orchestrate and configure encoders in order to run encodes in parallel on AWS.
 - A client-side application for Samsung Connected TVs and set-top boxes written in object-orientated JavaScript.